Invesco Perpetual European High Income Fund

 March 2017 (Content as at 28 February 2017)

 The Invesco Perpetual European High Income Fund aims to achieve a high level of income together with capital growth over the medium to long term.
 The Fund seeks to achieve its objective by investing primarily in European government and corporate debt securities (which may be unrated or sub-investment grade) and European equities.
 The Fund may also invest in cash, cash equivalents, money market instruments, collective investment schemes, and other transferable securities.
 Financial derivative instruments can be used for investment purposes and for efficient portfolio management.
 They may include derivatives on currencies, interest rates, credit and equities and can be used to achieve both long and short positions.

-The fund’s high yield exposure is focused on higher quality companies that we consider have a lower risk of default.
-We also have significant holdings in more non-traditional parts of the high yield market.
+The fund’s high yield bond exposure is focused on higher quality companies that we consider have a lower risk of default.
+We also have significant holdings in more non-traditional parts of the high yield bond market.
 This includes subordinated financial bonds and non-financial hybrid bonds.
 We maintain an allocation to liquidity in the fund through government bonds, cash and short dated securities.
 The fund’s overall interest rate sensitivity (duration) remains low.
-Forty Four percent of the fund is invested in equity.
-Our focus for this allocation is on stocks with strong cash flow generation, which have the ability to maintain or grow dividends, and we see such opportunities across sectors.
+44% of the fund is invested in equity.
+Our focus for this allocation is on stocks with strong cash flow generation, which we believe have the ability to maintain or grow dividends, and we see such opportunities across sectors.

 |Launch date||01 May 2008|

 |Sector||IA Mixed Investment 20-60% Shares NR|

 |Available in an ISA?||Yes|

 The entry charge for the fund is up to 5%.
 This is the maximum that might be taken out of your money before it is invested.
 For example, if you invest £1,000, an entry charge of 5% means £950 of your money will be used to buy shares in the fund.